craftingcity/The-Known-World/README.md

 # A Player's Guide to Alaturmen
 > I live in a place of many Wonders.
 The lands shift before our eyes rather than behind our backs.
 I doubt you would believe it nearly as beautiful as our beach, but I believe this to be the truth.
 There are others here, the goblins as you said, but others too!
 It has been truly wonderful.
 I hope to return to you soon.
 > \- [[Eladrithal Greystone]] to his parents

+Welcome to Alaturmen.
+This is a fantasy world that I wrote for the purposes of being a setting in the 5th Edition of **Dungeons and Dragons**.
+I am a white, non-binary author, and I have tried to incorporate the classic elements of fantasy role-playing as *I* see them, having grown up on younger (and noticeably shittier) editions of the game, as well as my modern perspective.

+Alaturmen, as written, is a group of four nations, a community-centralizing, "federal"-esq government, and many other smaller nation-states.
+When I play **D&D** I want to write the story of the adventurers who changed the world.
+Maybe no-one knows, and there is no fame or reward, or maybe they are heralded by children as house gods.
 ## Using this Document.
 I built this doc as an ObsidianMD vault in the near-end of autumn of 2021.
 I have not finished this doc.
 Eventually this may turn into a campaign setting book dealio.